carteakey/data-pipeline-compose/README.md

 - The .env file will be used by docker-compose to adjust the environment of the docker-compose command itself.
 (Specifically for airflow)

 - The docker-compose.env is defined as an env_file inside the yaml and will take environment variables from the file and inject them into the container.
 (For Hadoop & Hive)

+#### Looks like you just mashed up all services in 1 compose file.
+- That is correct, the point is to just streamline the initial configuration process without the usual setup hassles e.g. incompatible versions, port conflicts, integration between services, mounting volumes - making it easier to get a data environment up and running, especially for beginners.

+#### What's the docker-proxy for?
+- To allow Airflow to run docker commands.